Seating Scripts Now Completely Banned on PokerStars

 In March, the operator implemented significant changes to its third-party tools policy, making seating script tools less powerful by restricting those programs that helped players find a seat based on opponent profiling such as gameplay statistics or notes.
 The then new prohibition forced developers of these tools to either stop supporting PokerStars or make changes to their programs.

-Prior to implementation, PokerStars informed many of these seating script developers, including HirokuScript, Need4Seat, Seat Mojo and others, about their planned changes to restrict the use of player profiling.
+Prior to implementation, PokerStars informed many of these seating script developers, including HirokuScript, Need4Seat, Seat Mojo, TableScan Turbo and others, about their planned changes to restrict the use of player profiling.
 As a result, tool designers started looking for new ways to please their customers.

 Some of these developers configured their software to find a table only when a certain number of players sat at a table, while some implemented a seating mechanism that found a seat as soon as the table started to fill up quickly.
 Technically these tools did not violate PokerStars’ third-party tools policy.